ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 Special Notes & Limitations
 ---------------------------

 #.
-Currently, Hammer IR keys do not propagate up through the hierarchical tree.
-For example, if ``vlsi.inputs.clocks`` was specified in the constraints for ``ModuleAA`` but not for ``ModuleAA``, ``ModuleAA`` will not inherit ``ModuleAA``'s constraints; instead, they will take Hammer's defaults.
+Hammer IR keys propagate up through the hierarchical tree.
+For example, if ``vlsi.inputs.clocks`` was specified in the constraints for ``ModuleAA`` but not for ``ModuleA``, ``ModuleA`` will inherit ``ModuleAA``'s constraints.
+Take special care of where your constraints come from, especially for a parent module with more than one submodule.

 #.
-Hammer IR keys specified at the root level (i.e. outside of ``vlsi.inputs.hierarchical.constraints``) are global, i.e. they override submodule constraints unless a meta action is specified.
+Hammer IR keys specified at the root level (i.e. outside of ``vlsi.inputs.hierarchical.constraints``) do not override the corresponding submodule constraints.
+However, if you add a Hammer IR file using ``-p`` on the command line (after the file containing ``vlsi.inputs.hierarchical.constraints``), those keys are global and override submodule constraints unless a meta action is specified.

 #.
 Due to the structure of ``vlsi.inputs.hierarchical.constraints`` as a list structure, currently, there are the following limitations:

     * You must include all of the constraints in a single file.
-The config parser is unable to combine constraints from differnt files because meta actions do not work on list items.
-This will make it harder for collaboration, and unfortnately, changes to module constraints at a higher level of hierarchy after submodules are hardened will trigger the Make dependencies, so you will need to modify the generated Makefile or use redo-targets.
+The config parser is unable to combine constraints from differnt files because most meta actions do not work on list items (advanced users will need to use ``deepsubst``).
+This will make it harder for collaboration, and unfortunately, changes to module constraints at a higher level of hierarchy after submodules are hardened will trigger the Make dependencies, so you will need to modify the generated Makefile or use redo-targets.

-    * Similarly, certain meta actions do not work as expected, especially those where string substitutions and file transclusion are needed.
-This is because the meta actions are resolved between flow actions but the meta actions themselves persist.

     * Other issues have been observed, such as the bump API failing (see `this issue <https://github.com/ucb-bar/hammer/issues/401>`_ at the top module level.
 This is caused by similar mechanisms as above.
-The workaround is to ensure that bumps are specified at the root level for only the top module and the bumps step is removed from submodule par..
+The workaround is to ensure that bumps are specified at the root level for only the top module and the bumps step is removed from submodule par actions.

 #.
 Most Hammer APIs are not yet intelligent enough to constrain across hierarchical boundaries.
 For example: